Engineering with Management

 Engineering with Management @ Trinity

 The course is a professional engineering degree, fully accredited by Engineers Ireland, that produces graduate engineers capable of working in the competitive environment of world-class manufacturing.
-To achieve this, the syllabus integrates management subjects with a proven engineering programme, delivered by one of the elite engineering schools in the world – ranked in the top 200 schools in the world for Mechanical and Manufacturing Engineering in the 2015 QS subject rankings.
+To achieve this, the syllabus integrates management subjects with a proven engineering programme, delivered by one of the elite engineering schools in the world – ranked in the top 150 schools in the world for Mechanical Engineering in the QS subject rankings (2018).

 The syllabus is ambitious and diverse and will appeal to students who wish to broaden a traditional engineering degree with business and management skills.
 Students have the opportunity of studying abroad and have the chance to be chosen for a team which travels to Stanford University and the Silicon Valley area to showcase their product design projects (details below).

 Graduate skills and career opportunities